 The short clip below depicts Glenn Black, wife Ida Black, William Rude, Bernard Bucher, and Joseph Schulyer setting up camp and conducting surveys at the site.

-Description of the following video:There is no associated audio file with this video.
+Description of the video:There is no associated audio file with this video.
 It shows brief scenes of Glenn Black, Ida Black, and other crew members surveying and setting up camp for excavations at Nowlin Mound, Dearborn County, IN.

 Baked Clay Objects